-Before you migrate your data using G Suite Migration for Microsoft Exchange (GSMME), create a control comma-separated values (CSV) file to ensure your legacy data correctly maps to your new G Suite user accounts.
+Before you migrate your data using Google Workspace Migration for Microsoft Exchange (GWMME), create a control comma-separated values (CSV) file to ensure your legacy data correctly maps to your new Google Workspace user accounts.

 How to create the control CSV file